WVUMLL/Immerse/README.md

 - [ ] Vocab mode: Cards for individual lexemes (words/phrases)
 	- [ ] Option: Top X number of words
 	- [ ] Option: Filter words based on most default most common vocab list, other text source, or both
+ - [ ] Adding cards to existing decks

 # How to Install